History of Roman and Byzantine domes: Armenia

 Constantinople's cultural influence extended from Sicily to Russia.
 Armenia, as a border state between the Roman-Byzantine and Sasanian empires, was influenced by both.
 The exact relationship between Byzantine architecture and that of the Caucasus is unclear.
 Georgia and Armenia produced many central planned, domed buildings in the 7th century and, after a lull during the Arab invasions, the architecture flourished again in the Middle Byzantine Period.
 Armenian church domes were initially wooden structures.
 Etchmiadzin Cathedral (c.
 483) originally had a wooden dome covered by a wooden pyramidal roof before this was replaced with stone construction in 618.
 Churches with stone domes became the standard type after the 7th century, perhaps benefiting from a possible exodus of stonecutters from Syria, but the long traditions of wooden construction carried over stylistically.
 Some examples in stone as late as the 12th century are detailed imitations of clearly wooden prototypes.
 Armenian church building was prolific in the late 6th and 7th centuries and, by the 7th century, the churches tend to be either central plans or combinations of central and longitudinal plans.
 Domes were supported by either squinches (which were used in the Sasanian Empire but rarely in the Byzantine) or pendentives like those of the Byzantine empire, and the combination of domed-cross plan with the hall-church plan could have been influenced by the architecture of Justinian.
 Domes and cross arms were added to the longitudinal cathedral of Dvin from 608 to 615 and a church in Tekor.
 Other domed examples include Ptghnavank in Ptghni (c.
 600), a church in T'alinn (662-85), the Cathedral of Mren (629-40), and the Mastara Church (9th and 10th centuries).
-An 11th century Armenian source names an Armenian architect, Trdat, as responsible for the rebuilding of the dome of Hagia Sophia in Constantinople after the 989 earthquake caused a partial collapse of the central dome.
-Although squinches were the more common supporting system used to support Armenian domes, pendentives are always used beneath the domes attributed to Trdat, which include the 10th century monasteries of Marmasen, Sanahin, and Halpat, as well as the patriarchal cathedral of Argina (c.
+An 11th-century Armenian source names an Armenian architect, Trdat, as responsible for the rebuilding of the dome of Hagia Sophia in Constantinople after the 989 earthquake caused a partial collapse of the central dome.
+Although squinches were the more common supporting system used to support Armenian domes, pendentives are always used beneath the domes attributed to Trdat, which include the 10th-century monasteries of Marmasen, Sanahin, and Helpat, as well as the patriarchal cathedral of Argina (c.
 985), the Cathedral of Ani (989-1001), and the palace chapel of King Gagik II (c.
-1001-1005).
+1001–1005).